 About Wayne Toups & Zydecajun

-Toups released an album by that name in 1987.
-His rock 'n' roll style and primarily English lyrics had an instant appeal for a new mainstream audience, as well as Cajun music afficionados open to something new.
+Toups, born in 1958, was immersed in Cajun heritage as a child in Crowley, Louisiana.
+He started playing accordion at 13 and soon headed for the stage, performing the music of accordion masters like Iry LeJeune and Belton Richard.
+After a stint with Camey Doucet, Toups was inspired to try to reach a new generation of music listeners.
+He became a revolutionary when he created his zydecajun art form, and released an album by that name in 1987.
+His rock & roll style and primarily English lyrics had an instant appeal for a new mainstream audience, as well as Cajun music aficionados open to something new.
 And new it was, with Toups listing as musical influences R&B stars Otis Redding and Aretha Franklin, as well as the Allman Brothers and the Doobie Brothers.
-He added them to the musical gumbo of his culture for a sound all his own that has won him a huge following.
+He added them to the musical gumbo of his culture for a sound all his own that won him a huge following.